Loading…

 Free Elective

 The nonprofit industry is one of the fastest growing employers.
 The industry is seeking out marketers, HR professionals, and managers with an interest in strategic planning within the nonprofit industry.
 This nonprofit concentration will focus on the following content areas: Introduction to nonprofits, fiscal management, advocacy and public policy, and one specific identified nonprofit course in the student’s program.
 There are four core courses in the concentration and one specific program course or an internship.
-Two of the courses are shared between the College of Behavioral Science and the College of Business.
+Two of the courses are shared between the College of Social and Behavioral Sciences and the College of Business and Technology.
 This is a concentration for bachelor’s degrees in Business Management, Finance, Marketing, and Human Resource Management.

 Foundations of Fiscal Management for Nonprofit